 On Sunday night I put on skintight jeans, an immodest sweater, and thigh high leather boots with 5″ heels.
 At 11:30, I ubered to meet the guy at a bar in Hollywood we’d been to before.
 “Just starting work?” the driver asked when I got in the car.
 I found this both oddly flattering and funny, and I cracked up about it until she dropped me off.
 Then I stopped laughing, because a) the bar was closed; b)I’d left my phone at home; and c) I was on Selma and Cahuenga at nearly midnight, and I was dressed like a hooker.

 I knew there’d be messages from the guy when I got home, but I wasn’t going back out again; I was going to summon up some self-respect and adhere to ladylike behavior.
-Then I remembered I was a lady who once did it with a Megadeth roadie in a walk-in freezer at the Rat, and eight minutes after he offered to send a car, I was on my way to the guy’s hotel.
-I had a great morning (and a great afternoon).
-My crappy outlook was replaced by a giddy appreciation of all that is right in the world.
+Then I remembered I was a lady who once did it with a Megadeth roadie in a walk-in freezer at the Rat, and eight minutes after he offered to send a car, I was on my way to his hotel.
+By noon, my crappy outlook was replaced by a giddy appreciation for life’s great riches, And I had a revelation.

-I knew that I would feel this way, but I did it anyway, and I’ve had a revelation without meditating, journaling, or letting go and letting god.
+I knew that I would feel this way but I slept with him anyway.
 I think maybe I’ve been irritated, annoyed, disgruntled and exasperated because I’ve been refusing to open myself up to any kind of hurt; I think my petty problems got big because I wasn’t taking any risks, and that meant my life got small.

-I’m tortured but I’m happy.
+I’m tortured but happy.
 This may be a turning point.
-Even if it’s not, I’m still better than I was.
-At the very least, I got up, got up, got up, got up and I got down that night.
+Even if it’s not, I’m better off than I was: I got up, got up, got up, got up and I got down that night.